 A stone’s throw from Dotonbori lies Amerika-mura, also known as American Village.
 You will know you are there by the statue of liberty on top of the New America Plaza.
 If you’re a fan of vintage fashion, you’re in for a treat!
 Amerika-mura is renowned for its collection of vintage shops.
 It was like every fashionable and cool person was dropped here, it was definitely humbling for me because I am neither!

-• Indoor skatepark inside the Big Step store, on level B2.
+- Indoor skatepark inside the Big Step store, on level B2.

-• Triangular Park is a lively park in the midst of Amerika Mura.
+- Triangular Park is a lively park in the midst of Amerika Mura.
 It comes alive at night with people just hanging out and drinking.

-• Play retro games and meet other travellers at PC and Retro Bar Space Station.
+- Play retro games and meet other travellers at PC and Retro Bar Space Station.
 The selection of consoles is impressive with a Megadrive, Dreamcast, NES, SNES, N64, and playstation.
 You can play for free, you just need to buy a drink.

-• Cool down with an ice cream hotdog at Ice Dog.
+- Cool down with an ice cream hotdog at Ice Dog.
 The buns are fried and served warm, this combined with the cold ice cream is so tasty.

-• Tsukemen Suzume serves delicious spicy ramen, you can choose between 3 levels of spice, the pork is also so tender and juicy.
+- Tsukemen Suzume serves delicious spicy ramen, you can choose between 3 levels of spice, the pork is also so tender and juicy.
 I promise this is a meal to remember.

-10. Shin Sekai “New World”
+10. Shinsekai “New World”

 Unfortunately, tourist numbers declined, leading to the closure of Luna Park in 1923.
 World War II further damaged the area, transforming it into one of Osaka’s most impoverished districts with high crime rates.
 Only in the 90’s did it see a revival thanks to it being the setting for many manga and anime series.

 Today, visiting Shinsekai is like stepping back to the 80’s, you know in American films when a couple goes to a funfair before the guy goes off to war?
-THIS is what Shinsekai felt like to me.
+THIS is what Shinsekai felt like to me, an old funfair.
 Although Luna Park is long gone the carnival atmosphere remains.
 Along with the atmosphere, Shinsekai is a burst of colour with eclectic 3D shop fronts bursting out of the wall, fun arcades, cozy Izakayas, and lots of street food.
-It is no mystery why exploring this side of the city is one of the best things to do in Osaka.
+It is such a fun place for a first timer in Osaka.

-11. Ts?tenkaku Tower
+11. Tsutenkaku Tower

-Aside from views, Ts?tenkaku tower is home to one of Osakas most fun activities, the Ts?tenkaku Tower Slider!
+Aside from views, Tsutenkaku tower is home to one of Osakas most fun activities, the Tsutenkaku Tower Slider!
 This helter skelter style slide will take you from the 3rd floor, 22 metres down to the basement, in just 10 seconds.
 The slide has a transparent roof so you can take in the views on the way, if you are brave enough to keep your eyes open that is!

 12. Janjan-Yokocho

 Janjan-Yokocho, also known as Nanyo-dori Shopping Street, is a retro shopping street popular with locals.
-This little alleyway is full of sake bars, sushi and kushikatsu restaurants, along with Go and Sh?gi clubs, archery and retro arcades.
+This little alleyway is full of sake bars, sushi and kushikatsu restaurants, along with Go and Shogi clubs, archery and retro arcades.

 A kushikatsu restaurant I recommend you try here is Osho Club, kushikatsu is deep fried skewers of meat and vegetable.